Court dress: Netherlands and Belgium

 In the Netherlands and Belgium, judges, lawyers and prosecutors dress identically in the form of a black robe and a white band.
 This is a symbolic act, as it is meant to convey the idea that the judge is merely the representative of Dutch or Belgian law, rather than an elevated individual with the power of sentencing people.
-This idea finds its origins in the time of the French revolution.
+This idea finds its origins in the time of the French Revolution.
 However, there are some slight differences between the judge and the lawyer.
 The judge wears a black robe, with silk ties on the sleeves and on the closure of the robe.
 Lawyers just wear a simple black robe.
 The higher the rank in court, the fancier the robe becomes; the members of the Dutch 'Hoge Raad' (High Council) wear a velvet black robe with ermine ties.
-In Belgium, the ceremonial robes of the judges in the courts of appeal, the courts of labour and the Court of Cassation use the color red in addition to black.
+In Belgium, the ceremonial robes of the judges in the courts of appeal, the courts of labour and the Court of Cassation use the colour red in addition to black.
+Both countries have specific and strict provisions and regulations on dress in court.
+In the Netherlands, this is statuted by the royal decree of 22 December 1997, in which both titulars and dressing rules are stipulated.
 The official Belgian court dresses are laid down in the royal decree of 22 July 1970.

 Previously, Dutch judges shared no common dress as the Spanish Netherlands and the Dutch Republic, as the Netherlands were highly decentralised with only provincial and urban law and no federal law.
 Hence judges would dress as was the tradition in their own cities or towns.

 Norway

 In Norway all court officers wear robes according to what type of court, a black wool robe with a scarlet velvet lapels and cuffs for judges in the Supreme court, a black wool robe with a black velvet lapels and cuffs for judges in Appellate court and Municipal court.

-Advocates (councellors) and prosecutors wear a black wool robe with a black silk lapels and cuffs.
+Advocates and prosecutors wear a black wool robe with a black silk lapels and cuffs.
 Court scribes (court reporters) wear a black lapel-less wool robe with no adornment on the cuffs.
 Prosecutors who are police advocates (police prosecutors) can wear their police uniform with their rank insignia on their shoulders.
 Bailiffs wear a police-like uniform.
 There are no special collars, wigs or hats.

 The judge in municipal court, as well as the senior judge in appellate court can decide that no one wears robes, on a case to case basis, but this happens only in non- air conditioned courtrooms on hot summer days.

 Lay judges (2 in municipal court, and 5 in appellate court) wear no special clothing.